A Passover Relationship between Events in the Life and

 Z—Jesus waited to travel until the understood day of Passover

-L—Jesus left the last supper (John 18:1; Mark 14:26) sung hymn no fourth cup (probably before Judas arrived)
+L—Jesus left the last supper (John 18:1; Mark 14:26) and sang hymn no fourth cup (probably before Judas arrived)

 3—Peter put on clothes and “jumped” in the water (attempted to walk on water).